prehkalhoro/Design/README.md

 # Design

-These are my first try at using Figma, so I made these posters
+This is my first try at using Figma, so I made these posters

 here are they ..